6 min read

 The problem isn’t always missing, outdated, or unclear documentation.
 Sometimes, it happens when everyone thinks they’re following the right process, but they’re not.

-In many organizations, outdated procedures continue circulating quietly.
-One version lives in the shared drive, another is taped to a breakroom wall, and a third was emailed during onboarding six months ago.
-None of them match, but everyone assumes they do.
+In many organizations, outdated procedures keep circulating because there's no centralized policy management system in place.
+One version might be buried in a shared drive, another taped to the breakroom wall, and a third was emailed during onboarding months ago.
+None of them match.
+Employees assume they do, which creates confusion, inconsistency, and risk.

 This kind of false clarity is the most dangerous.
 When a failure occurs, no one knows where the fundamental mistake occurred or how long it’s been happening.